GravityPDF/gravity-pdf-documentation/docs/v6/developers/install-template-via-template-manager.md

 After you've created your custom template, you can either upload it to the [PDF Working Directory](first-custom-pdf.md#working-directory) using an FTP client or zip up the files and [install them via the PDF Template Manager](../users/pdf-template-manager.md#install).

 :::info
 Gravity PDF 5.1+ caches the [template header data](first-custom-pdf.md#template-structure) in a transient.
-If you re-upload the template via FTP after changing the headers you'll need to [toggle on Debug Mode](../users/global-settings.md#debug-mode) to purge the old header information.
+If you re-upload the template via FTP after changing the headers, you'll need to [toggle on Debug Mode](../users/global-settings.md#debug-mode) to purge the old header information.
 The cache is automatically flushed when re-installed templates via the PDF Template Manager.
 :::

 ## Zip Archive Structure